pts/movemetafs/README.txt

       files having that tag.
    -- Removing a directory in `meta/tag/' removes the specified tag from the
       system.
 This is not possible if there are files tagged with it.
-   -- Moving a file from `root/...' (or `meta/tag/' or `meta/untag/'
+   -- Moving a file from `meta/root/...' (or `meta/tag/' or `meta/untag/'
       or `meta/search/' etc.) to
       `meta/tag/$TAGNAME' adds the tag named $TAGNAME to the specific file, and the file is _not_ removed from its original place (and its old tags are not changed either).
+Moving files from the carrier into `meta/tag/.../' won't ever work -- move files from `meta/root/...' instead.
    -- It is not possible to add a tag to a file if the `meta/tag/$TAGNAME'
       directory doesn't exist (error: ENOENT).
 This is for protecting against typos.